Coláiste Cois Life

 Coláiste Cois Life is a mixed post-primary Gaelcholáiste (Irish language school) in Lucan, Ireland.
 The school is financed by resources from the Department of Education and voluntary donations, and is a member of the Dublin and Dún Laoghaire Education and Training Board.
 It was founded in 1997.

 History

 Coláiste Cois Life was founded in 1997 and occupied a number of prefabricated buildings on Esker Manor.
 In 2006, a new two-story building was completed along with a new school campus on Castle Road.
 The new building still houses the school to this day and is located adjacent to the original site.
 The original site is now occupied by Gaelscoil Eiscir Riada, an all-Irish primary school.

-In December 2013, a 10m x 20m section of the school's roof was torn off during 100 km/h winds.
+In December 2013, a 10 m X 20 m section of the school's roof was torn off during.
+100 km/h winds.
 The section of roof landed in the car park of a nearby primary school, Gaelscoil Naomh Pádraig.
 There were no injuries.